dsgelab/finregistry-matrices/README.md

 # finregistry-matrices
 Scripts to generate endpoint, drug, and socioeconomic-demographic matrices in FinRegistry

+**All examples appear below are hypothetical and do not contain any real data**

 ## MakeEndPtFile.c
 Creates wide matrix (sample x feature) for disease endpoints from longitudinal file.